CMV Marco Polo deck plans

 - propellers, propeller shafts, reconditioning the bearings on main engines

 - servicing air-conditioning units and gen sets, liferafts/safety equipment)

 - cranes and winches overhauled, minor steelworks.

-CMV Marco Polo deck plans are property of Cruise and Maritime Voyages.
+CMV Marco Polo deck plans are property of Scrapped Cruise Ships.
 All deck layouts are for informational purposes only and CruiseMapper is not responsible for their accuracy.